joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 9</h3>
 On the Create a virtual machine page, you can see the details of the virtual machine you are about to create.
-When you are ready, <strong>select Create.</strong>
+When you are ready, select <strong>Create</strong>.
 <p>
 <br>
 <img src="https://i.imgur.com/tfx3MHD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>